HfMT-ZM4/symbolist-electron/readme.md

 The program aims to provide an open play space, with tools for experimentation, and thinking visually about relationships between representation and interpretation in media performance.

+# Installation

+1. Install `node.js`.
+2. Download or clone the project rerpository folder.
+3. run `npm install` inside the project folder.
+4. install electon globally `npm install -g electron`.
+5. run `electron .` to start.
+Or if running with `vs code` you should be able to run via the debugger, defined in the `.vscode/launch.json` file.

+# About

 There are three basic ideas at the core of `symbolist`:

 * `semantic data`, which specifies the various attributes of information about a symbolic object, in terms of the *meaning* to the author.
 The `semantic data` is the main holder of information in the system, which arranged as a score can function like a database of hierarchal information.
 For example, a note might contain information about pitch and duration, or a point in space might contain x, y, and z values.